 When choosing a paint stripper, make sure it is free of the above chemical.

-Some professional will choose to use this chemical as it is fast acting but the average DIY-er should steer clear.
+Some professionals will choose to use this chemical as it is fast acting but the average DIY-er should steer clear.

 Even small levels of exposure can be extremely bad for your health - it's a really nasty chemical.

 It's always best to invest in the best tools available.
 Not only are they more likely to last, but you can achieve a high level finish too.

 Obviously you don't need to go overboard if you're only removing paint from a small area.
 Base your budget on the amount of work you foresee yourself undertaking.

 Whether you're sanding by hand or using power tools, there's a variety on the market to choose from.

 Electric sanders are available with a multitude of attachments so make sure you do your research and get the one most appropriate for the surface to be sanded.